What an adventure!

 He quickly dished out hearty platefuls of fried chicken with rice, lentils, a tiny salad, and a huge bowl of soup.
 We got turned off of the soup when we spotted whole chicken talons floating around in the milky water.
-We turned to the chicken, which looked similarly horrible.
+We instead dug into the chicken, which looked similarly horrible.
 But it turned out to be some of the best pollo we’ve had in Ecuador – very well seasoned, packing flavor!
 And it seemed particularly fresh too, given the many chickens that were freely walking around this random little food house in the middle of the jungle.

-The captain then did his version of a horn honk, which was instead putting on the noise you typically here from a car alarm.
+The captain then did his version of a horn honk.
+But instead of a honk, it’s the noise you typically here from a car alarm.
 We paid the $2 for our meal, received a complementary blow-pop, and were back on the Napo River towards Peru.
 The quickness and efficiency of everything was refreshing and quite uncharacteristic of what we’ve grown accustomed to throughout much of Latin America.

 Ultimately we arrived to a checkpoint where Ecuadorian military police boarded our boat to inquire about our travel intentions.
-It was also at this mysterious bend in the river that about three quarters of the passengers disembarked.
+It was also at this mysterious bend in the river that about three-quarters of the passengers disembarked.
 I’m not asking questions, as this made the remainder of the journey so much more pleasant now that we had space to breathe.

 Roaming Around Nuevo Rocafuerte

 We had heard some horror stories and tall tales about this town that even included rumors of murdering travelers – really!
 So we approached the docks with apprehension.
-Instead we found a very peaceful and serene Amazon village.
+Instead, we found a very peaceful and serene Amazon village.
 In fact, it turned out to be our favorite village of the entire journey.
-None of the villages along the way are connected to mainland by roads, so this was our first taste of being car-free, which was refreshing.
-Welcome to the jungle!
+None of the villages along the way are connected to the mainland by roads.
+So this was our first taste of being car-free, which was refreshing.

-Crisp clean sheets, running water, electricity, cable TV, a beautiful balcony overlooking the Napo River, and even decent wifi!
+Crisp clean sheets, running water, electricity, cable TV, a beautiful balcony overlooking the Napo River.
+There was even decent wifi!
 All for a mere $12.
-We were very content here.

 We poked around this sleepy town and even stumbled across a tiny tourism office for the nearby Yasuni National Park.
 We found a guide who offered to take us on an excursion through Yasuni.
 But more importantly than this side trip, is that he agreed to use his boat to transport us onward to a village on the other side of the border, in Peru.
 Score!

 We finished up just in time for the fireworks show over the Napo River.
 No, not real fireworks.
 It was an intense thunderstorm rolling in!
 Torrential downpours followed.
-We watched it all unfold while nursing a few balcony beers, as the sky turned black while the “streets” below became streams.
+We watched it all unfold while nursing a few balcony beers, as the sky turned black while the “streets” below transformed into streams.

-Day 2: Piranhas and a Wet Trek Into the Jungle
+Piranha Fishing and a Wet Trek Into the Jungle

 Most of the time traveling down the Napo, you’re motoring fairly fast and in the middle of the wide river.
 Hence, you often don’t get a chance to see what may be lurking around the shoreline.

-Perhaps it was the calm after the storm, as the waters were remarkably still providing for mirror images of the tall canopies that towered overhead.
+Perhaps it was the calm after the storm, as the waters were remarkably still.
+It provided for mirror images of the tall canopies that towered overhead.
 Our guide, Fernando, eagerly stood on the bow of the boat trying to spot wildlife while his son handled the motor.

-We slowly ventured deeper into the maze of the jungle until the water narrowed so much that it seemed impossible to pass.
+We slowly ventured deeper into the maze of the Amazon jungle until the water narrowed so much that it seemed impossible to pass.
 Instead, Fernando revved up the motor and plowed right on through.

-We thought he was joking.
 But it was no accident we wound up here.
 We were given rubber boots.
-This swampy water was where we would be beginning a jungle trek.
+This swampy water was where we began a jungle trek through this slice of the Amazon rain forest.
 We looked for crocodiles and anacondas before cautiously stepping into the dark water.

 Given the heavy rain from the night before, the water level was high.
 We sludged on through, as the murky swamp water filled our boots and climbed to our thighs.
 No piranhas here, right?

 The jungle was thick with insects and small reptiles.
 We saw armies of leaf cutter ants, gigantic toads, and a chameleon that changed colors right in front of our eyes.

 He broke open a mound and instructed us to let the termites crawl over us.
-Apparently termites provide a natural repellent.
+Apparently, termites provide a natural repellent.
 They did, in fact, leave a nice scent on our skin.

 But these sticks had a short fishing line and a hook at the end.
 We were given some chunks of meat for bait.
 It was time to go fishing …for piranhas!

 As soon as we dropped our lines in the water, the piranhas were biting strong.
 We almost couldn’t believe that we had just been wading through these very same waters.
-These piranhas were quite crafty, as they often stole the bait right off the hook, many times over.
+These piranhas were quite crafty, as they often stole the bait right off the hook many times over.
 But I managed to snag one!

 It was a fun moment but the excitement was cut short real quickly.
 I presented the piranha to Fernando so he could get the hook out of its vicious teeth.